jhollinger/huebot/README.md

     gem install huebot

+Have a laptop stuck behind a VPN?
+Autodetection of your Hue Bridge may not work.
+But if you know its IP, you can set it manually:

+    huebot set-ip <your bridge's IP>

 ## License

 Huebot is licensed under the MIT license (see LICENSE file).

-A patched version of the "hue" gem is bundled in huebot's codebase (to remove a dependency that's unnecessarily annoying to install).
-The license for it can be found at `lib/hue/LICENSE`.

-## UNDER ACTIVE DEVELOPMENT

 **TODO**

 * Validate number of inputs against compiled programs
-* Brief explanation various features
+* More explanation various features in Wiki
-* Wiki entry with more examples
+* More examples in Wiki
-* Link to official Hue docs